rforgione/rforgione/about.md

   <img src="{{ site.github.url }}/assets/me.png" id="about-me-image" class="img-float">
 </div>
 <p style="margin: 0 0 0 0;">
 	Hey there!
 I'm Rob.
-Currently I'm working as a software engineer at <a href="https://etsy.com">Etsy</a>, building advertising products and seller marketing tools.
-Recently my passions have centered around deep learning.
-I'm also especially interested in researching ways to make inferences and insights possible even in the context of "black-box" approaches.
+Currently I'm working as a software engineer at <a href="https://etsy.com">Etsy</a>, building seller ad products and marketing tools.
+My career has walked the line between data science and software engineering, and I'm passionate about both (with a preference for working on projects that combine the two).
 If you're interested in collaborating and/or want to chat, you can reach me at rforgione (at) gmail (dot) com.
 </p>